Ross-Ede/HomeownerClassAutomation/DEVELOPMENT.md

     - getCols now use select case
     - auto update freezes screen and calculations to save memory and speed
     - Note: a current priortiy but will likely need to optimize survRep aswell

+# 8/26/25

+- Added Optinal Certificate Button that includes signature and new email format
+- Fixed survey response update to include Authorized Agent and Manufacturer/Technology